SV Neulengbach

+History

-In the first season in the Frauenliga they finished 5th out of eight and reached the ÖFB Ladies Cup final.
+In the first season in the Frauenliga, SV Neulengbach finished 5th out of eight and reached the ÖFB Ladies Cup final.
 The next seasons they took 2nd, 3rd, 2nd and 2nd.

 In 2002–03 they won their first championship title, without losing a game and 120–5 goals, and became a dominating force winning every championship and cup until 2012.
 In 2004 they achieved a record 12–0 win against FC Südburgenland in the cup-final.

 In the 2009–10 Champions League, they reached the round of 16 but lost to Torres Calcio.
 In 2013–14 the club reached the quarter-final for the first time, losing 8–1 on aggregate to Tyresö FF of Sweden.

 Much of SV Neulengbach's success was predicated on the prolific goal-scoring of strikers Nina Burger and Maria Gstöttner.
 The club also imported Brazil women's national football team players such as Rosana, Monica Hickmann Alves and Darlene de Souza.

+In April 2026, the club announced the dissolution of its women's section due to financial difficulties.
+The club was also denied a license for the 2026–27 Austrian Women's Bundesliga season by the ÖFB.